Heinz Insu Fenkl

 Heinz Insu Fenkl (born 1960) is an author, editor, translator, and folklorist.
-His autobiographical novel Memories of My Ghost Brother is widely taught at colleges and universities.
-He is also an expert on Asian American and Korean literature, including North Korean comics and literature.
+His autobiographical novels Memories of My Ghost Brother and Skull Water are widely taught at colleges and universities.
+He is known internationally for his collection of Korean Folktales and is also an expert on Asian American and Korean literature, including North Korean comics and literature.

 Academic work

 Heinz Insu Fenkl is a Professor of English at SUNY New Paltz, where he currently teaches creative writing in addition to courses on Asian and Asian American literature and film.
 He was a member of the editorial board for Harvard University's Azalea: Journal of Korean Literature and Culture from its inception until 2017.
 He previously served as coordinator of the Creative Writing Program and was director of The Interstitial Studies Institute at SUNY New Paltz.
 He is currently a member of the editorial board for SIJO: an international journal of poetry and song.

 He has taught a wide array of creative writing, folklore, literature, and Asian and Asian American studies courses at Vassar College, Eastern Michigan University, and Sarah Lawrence College.
 He was also a core faculty member for the Milton Avery M.F.A.
 Program at Bard College and has taught at Yonsei University in Korea.